sez11a/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/01-creating-form-field-types.markdown

 ## Rendering Field Types [](id=rendering-field-types)

-Before you get to the frontend coding necessary to render your field type, there's another Component to define and a Java class to code.
+Before you get to the front-end coding necessary to render your field type, there's another Component to define and a Java class to code.

 The Component only has one property, `ddm.form.field.type.name`, and then you